-Policy and Procedures

-UCW Fitness to Study Policy

-Higher Education Directorate

-Document approved by:

-HEDMT Student Engagement HEMT HEBS HE CPD CMT for info

-DEC 2015 DEC 2015

-REVIEW DATE:

-Background and National Context

-Introduction
+FITNESS TO STUDY POLICY AND PROCEDURE

+CONTENTS

+1 PURPOSE 3

+SCOPE

+POLICY STATEMENT

+PROCEDURE

+RESPONSIBILITIES

+DEFINITIONS

+RELATED LEGISLATION AND DOCUMENTS

+APPENDIX

+Change Control

+Version: 1.1

+Date approved by AQSC/HEDMT October 2021

+Date approved by Students: November 2021

+Date approved by CLB: November 2021

+Date approved by Corporation: N/a - Approval authority for operational policy delegated to CLB

+Name of policy holder: Sadie Skellon - Assistant Principal Higher Education

+Date issued: November 2021

+Review date: September 2024

+Version Type - New/Replacement/Review Date History 1.0 New October 2018 N/a - New policy 1.1 Review September 2021 Reformatted to new template and minor mods

+This Policy applies to University Centre Weston (UCW) and meets the requirements of the Office for Students (OfS), the Quality Assurance Agency (QAA), and the Revised UK Quality Code.
+Where required guidance from the Competition and Markets Authority (CMA) and the Office of the Independent Adjudicator (OIA) will be observed.

+Effective Date: November 2021

+1 PURPOSE
-University Centre Weston (UCW) is committed to supporting its students and recognises the importance of a student's health and wellbeing in relation to their academic progress and student experience.
-UCW has an obligation to provide support so that students can fulfil their potential while studying on a course.

-University Centre Weston recognises that there may be instances where a student's physical or mental health may give rise to concerns about the student's fitness to study; for example the student's capacity to engage with their studies and/or to function more widely as a member of the UCW community.
-It may be that UCW is concerned that:

-- A student poses a risk to his/her own health, safety and/or wellbeing and/ or that of others. - A student's behaviour is (or is at risk of) adversely affecting the teaching, learning and/or experience of other students. - A student's behaviour is (or is at risk of) adversely affecting the day-to-day activities of UCW or a placement provider. - A student's support needs fall outside the scope of the support and other services which UCW can reasonably be expected to provide.

-This policy sets out how UCW may respond to instances where a concern is raised regarding a student's fitness to study and the type of action that UCW may take to manage the matter and support the student.
-It is intended that this policy provides an alternative means of dealing with a situation in which unacceptable behaviour is likely to be a result of ill health and it is therefore considered inappropriate to follow the disciplinary procedures.

-UCW recognises that concerns may be raised by a variety of individuals, for example academic staff, other students, and third parties (such as health professionals or placement providers).
+- 1.1 University Centre Weston (UCW) is committed to supporting its students and recognises the importance of a student's health and wellbeing in relation to their academic progress and student experience.
+UCW has an obligation to provide support so that students can fulfil their potential while studying on a course. - 1.2 University Centre Weston recognises that there may be instances where a student's physical or mental health may give rise to concerns about the student's fitness to study; for example the student's capacity to engage with their studies and/or to function more widely as a member of the UCW community.
+It may be that UCW is concerned that: - A student poses a risk to their own health, safety and/or wellbeing and/ or that of others. - A student's behaviour is (or is at risk of) adversely affecting the teaching, learning and/or experience of other students. - A student's behaviour is (or is at risk of) adversely affecting the day-to-day activities of UCW or a placement provider. - A student's support needs fall outside the scope of the support and other services which UCW can reasonably be expected to provide. - 1.3 This policy sets out how UCW may respond to instances where a concern is raised regarding a student's fitness to study and the type of action that UCW may take to manage the matter and support the student.
+It is intended that this policy provides an alternative means of dealing with a situation in which unacceptable behaviour is likely to be a result of ill health and it is therefore considered inappropriate to follow the disciplinary procedures. - 1.4 UCW recognises that concerns may be raised by a variety of individuals, for example academic staff, other students, and third parties (such as health professionals or placement providers).
 This policy seeks to promote early intervention, active collaboration between staff, students and third parties, and consistency of approach.
 Matters will be dealt with sensitively and non-judgementally.
-Whilst UCW will seek to work with students, cases may arise in which it may, under this policy, determine that a student is unfit to study and that his/her enrolment should be suspended or terminated.
+Whilst UCW will seek to work with students, cases may arise in which it may, under this policy, determine that a student is unfit to study and that their enrolment should be suspended or terminated.

+2 SCOPE